-No stock items from this section.
+Chapter Fourteen: Immunological products and vaccines No stock items from this section.

-Some cancer patients are sometimes put on interferon.
-However, it typically produces ntolerable side effects, and most patients feel much better when they come off it. atients wanting influ enza immunisation should be referred to their General Practitioner Some cancer patients ntolerable side effects are sometimes put on interferon .
-However, it typically produces s, and most patients feel much better when they come off it.
+Patients v wanting influ ienza immu inisation sh ould be refe erred to their General Pra actitioner.
+Some cancer patients are sometimes put on interferon .
+However, it typically produces intolerable side effects, and most patients feel much better when they come off it.